heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 HTTP/1.0 was released in 1996.
 It introduced many features that are still used today (among others):

-- HTTP headers
+- HTTP headers.
-- HTTP status codes
+- HTTP status codes.
-- HTTP methods
+- HTTP methods.
-- Documents other than HTML (images, videos, etc.) are supported
+- Documents other than HTML (images, videos, etc.) are supported.

 #### HTTP/1.1